hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 Genesis Block Processing
 ------------------------

-To complete the genesis operation process and commit the genesis block, all necessary transaction processors must be running.
+To complete the genesis process and commit the genesis block, all necessary transaction processors must be running.

 If any transactions in the genesis block set or change settings, Sawtooth